-This list of the best short walks ie under 4km in and around Melbourne that are all achievable with kids, with a few that you can just choose to walk a section of the trail.
+This is a list of the best short walks around Melbourne (i.e. under 4km) that are all achievable with kids, with a few that you can just choose to walk a section of the trail.

 **Please check official channels to get up to date information as to whether sites are open at a specific time and restrictions relating to travel and social distancing.